Compact Bonnet Pairs: isometric tori with the same curvatures: Introduction

 \section{Introduction}

-A smooth orientied surface in three-dimensional Euclidean space is analytically described by a metric and second fundamental form.
+A smooth orientied surface immersed in three-dimensional Euclidean space is analytically described by a metric and second fundamental form.
 The latter is a symmetric bilinear form with respect to the metric, and its determinant and trace are the Gauss curvature and twice the mean curvature, respectively.
-The metric and second fundamental form are not independent.
-They must satisfy compatibility conditions known as the Gauss--Codazzi equations.
+Two immersions are \emph{congruent} if they are related by an orientation-preserving ambient isometry, i.e., a rigid motion.
+The classical Bonnet theorem is that a metric and second fundamental form satisfying the Gauss--Codazzi compatibilty equations determine an immersion that, up to congruence, is unique.